veksha/cuda_codeium/README.md

 #### About addon

-AI Autocomplete using Codeium (free Copilot alternative)
+AI Autocomplete and AI Chat using Codeium (free Copilot alternative)

 #### Installation